 Don't throw away the pumpkin seeds from your pumpkin!
-Toast them in the oven for a delicious and healthy Halloween snack.
-Toasted pumpkin seeds recipe.
+Roast them for a delicious healthy Halloween snack

 - One medium sized pumpkin

 1 Cut open the pumpkin by cutting a circle around the stem end with a sharp knife (knife blade angled in), and pulling off the top.
 Use a strong metal spoon to scrape the insides of the pumpkin and scoop out the seeds and strings.
 Place the mass of pumpkin seeds in a colander and run under water to rinse and separate the seeds from everything else.